15 Reasons to Start Every Morning with Yoga

 We all want to live deliberately: to live our lives with purpose, to speak and act with integrity, to relate and create as an expression of our true wisdom.

 All successful action begins with intention, and intention is most powerful when it arises from our own deep well of inner wisdom often accessed through silence.
 Therefore, for action to be true, purposeful, and of genuine value to yourself and humanity it will always arise from stillness.
 Morning yoga invites us into the stillness of the day and the still point within where the intuitive voice calls to us and sets us up for conscious, creative action throughout the day.

 The professed intent of Yoga is to help us with the purpose of our lives: to realize our true nature.
 While waking up early lets us witness the dawn of light and behold the precious awakening of the day, morning yoga practice helps us access those gifts of awakening, the dawn of our own illumination.

 “Ayurveda works at healing and purifying the body and mind while yoga aims at taking us to Self-realization, which depends upon a purified body and mind.
 In this way, the foundation of Yoga should be Ayurveda and the fruit of Ayurveda should be Yoga.”

-By practicing in the morning, you create flexibility in the body so you don’t create injury during the day.
-You ramp up your vibrancy, stabilize the emotions, cleanse and focus the mind, so you feel great all day long.
-Morning practice balances the nervous system and deepens your breathing so you handle stress better.
-With more energy and focus you become more productive, so the time the practice takes in the morning is more than recovered.
+By practicing in the morning, you ramp up your vibrancy, stabilize your emotions, cleanse and focus your mind, so you feel great all day long.
+Morning practice balances the nervous system and deepens your breathing enabling you to better handle stress.
+With greater energy and focus you become more productive, so the time the practice takes in the morning is more than recovered.